 "What, letters and such?"

-Hooker with a Heart of Gold: Certainly Delilah who is characterized as the sweetest and most innocent of the working girls.
+Hooker with a Heart of Gold: Certainly Delilah, who is characterized as the sweetest and most innocent of the working girls.
 Deconstructed with Strawberry Alice, the caring big sister of the group.
-While she does look after Delilah after she's hurt, she's also eager for revenge and shows no remorse for getting it.
+While she does look after Delilah when she's hurt, she's also eager for revenge and shows no remorse for getting it.

 Imperial Stormtrooper Marksmanship Academy: Discussed, and ultimately Deconstructed.
 The deputies in the final showdown panic, blaze away at Munny and hit exactly zip.
 Munny, on the other hand, keeps a cool head and rations out a bullet for each one.